innuli4ka/blinklink/README.md

 * Ensure all files are at ZIP root level

-### "User is not authorized to perform: dynamodb\:PutItem"

-* Make sure the `AmazonDynamoDBFullAccess` policy is attached

-### Redirect not working

-* Confirm your Lambda logic is properly routing based on `event['rawPath']` or `event['path']`

 ### CORS Error

 * Add CORS headers manually in your Lambda response

----

-## 🚀 Upgrade Ideas

-1. Analytics for clicks
-2. Custom domains per user
-3. User authentication
-4. Expiration dates for links
-5. QR code generation

----

-## 📞 Need Help?

-1. Check logs in CloudWatch
-2. Ensure all services are in the same region
-3. Double-check IAM permissions

 ---